chrisdodgers/ASUS-Z390A_Hackintosh_OpenCore/README.md

    - Select option (3) and enter `MacPro7,1`
    - If completed successfully, you should see what you just generated within `PlatformInfo -> Generic` (`MLB`, `ROM`, `SystemSerialNumber`, and `SystemUUID` should be populated).
 > [!IMPORTANT]
-> Your system may not boot or iServices may not work if the following section is not configured properly!
+> Your system may not boot and or iServices may not work if this section is not configured properly!
 >